isomerpages/sportsg-safesport/Resources/projects/_posts/2022-09-05-post-Classifying Severity of Non Accidental Violence in Sport.md

 ![Picture of Consultations](/images/CG.png)

-This is a working document which the Safe Sport Commission will regularly seek views on as the information and research in this space develops.
+This is a working document which the Safe Sport Commission will regularly update and seek views on as the information and research in this space develops.

 If you wish to find out more or contribute to our efforts please email contact@safesport.sg.